-Opioid Overdose Prevention Workshop: During the Opioid Overdose Prevention Workshop, participants gain knowledge of harm reduction principles, systems of overdose, how to administer naloxone (Narcan) to an opioid overdose victim, and the naloxone access initiative at Ithaca College.
-This program is offered to faculty, staff, and students in-person and virtually.
+Opioid Overdose Prevention Workshop: The Opioid Overdose Prevention Workshop provides an opportunity for participants to gain knowledge of harm reduction principles, systems of overdose, how to administer naloxone (Narcan) to an opioid overdose victim, and the naloxone access initiative at Ithaca College.
+This program is offered to faculty, staff, and students in person and virtually, twice per semester and upon request.